KinkyMakers/OSSM-hardware/README.md

 ## Getting Started
 There are a few hardware flavours to choose from, we've included user modified versions in case that fits your use case better!

+Join our Discord to be part of the discussion and get help with your build. https://discord.gg/MmpT9xE

 ### Software
 We recommend using the ESP32 microcontroller.
 This code is still arduino IDE compatible but offers many times better performance and a nice internet dashboard you can use!
 Control your OSSM at app.researchanddesire.com/ossm !